HumbertoDiego/lidar-experiments/README.md

 ...
 ```

-We also need to know which the device name it's been using in Linux device folder.
-For this, generate a file with the list of devices before and after pluggin the Lidar.
+We also need to know the device full path name.
+For this, generate a file with the list of devices before and after pluggin the LiDAR.

 ```shell
 # Unplug Device